Energinet-DataHub/greenforce-frontend/libs/eo/origin-of-energy/shell/README.md

-# Energy Origin Origin of Energy shell
+# Origin of Energy shell